Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Metabolic Modeling with MetaFlux

 \subsection{Solving Mode}

-\blue{Solving mode computes flux values for the reactions in the metabolic model given four inputs: a set of nutrient compounds, a set of secreted compounds, a set of biomass metabolites that are synthesized by the cell, and a set of metabolic reactions.
+Solving mode computes flux values for the reactions in the metabolic model given four inputs: a set of nutrient compounds, a set of secreted compounds, a set of biomass metabolites that are synthesized by the cell, and a set of metabolic reactions.
 The first three inputs are supplied by the FBA file.
 The set of metabolic reactions are provided by the PGDB, but may be altered by the FBA file.
-For example, the following file describes a (very simple) FBA model for \coli: \dsw{Shouldn't MAL, FUM, and WATER have compartment specifications?}}
+For example, the following file describes a (very simple) FBA model for \coli:

-\blue{Note that this example is meant to show the syntax of the file describing a model, it is not meant to show a working model.
+Note that this example is meant to show the syntax of the file describing a model, it is not meant to show a working model.
 The~\texttt{pgdb} parameter specifies the PGDB to be used in this model.
 The set of model reactions is specified by using the \texttt{reactions} parameter.
 The keyword \texttt{metab-all} specifies all metabolic reactions from the PGDB, whereas \texttt{FUMHYDR-RXN} specifies one reaction using a unique identifier.
-A reaction equation can be provided to describe a reaction that is to be present in the model, but is not present in the PGDB. }
+A reaction equation can be provided to describe a reaction that is to be present in the model, but is not present in the PGDB.

-\blue{The set of biomass metabolites are specified by parameter \texttt{biomass}; each metabolite is specified either by metabolite name or unique identifier, plus a compartment identifier in square brackets, and an optional coefficient.
+The set of biomass metabolites are specified by parameter \texttt{biomass}; each metabolite is specified either by metabolite name or unique identifier, plus a compartment identifier in square brackets, and an optional coefficient.
 Nutrients and secretions are provided in the same manner, but no coefficients are allowed.
-Upper and lower bounds can be provided to constrain nutrient uptake rates or secretion production rates.}
+Upper and lower bounds can be provided to constrain nutrient uptake rates or secretion production rates.

-\blue{Specifying the metabolites of the biomass reaction using groups is also possible.
+Specifying the metabolites of the biomass reaction using groups is also possible.
 The use of groups present a better structure of the biomass reaction.
-For example,}
+For example,